 There will be a mid-Large Program review to assess the performance of the Large Programs in progress.

-Proposals will be accepted from scientists from any of the East Asian Observatory regions (Japan, China, Taiwan, South Korea, Thailand, Vietnam, Indonesia, and Malaysia) and participating JCMT regions (UK and Canada).
+Proposals will be accepted from scientists from any of the East Asian Observatory regions (Japan, China, Taiwan, South Korea, Thailand, Vietnam, Indonesia, and Malaysia) and participating JCMT regions Canada, and participating institutes from the UK and Ireland.
 For more information please read the EAO eligibility pages.
 Any scientist from these regions is eligible to participate at any level (PI or co-I) in a Large Program proposal.
 Collaborations are strongly encouraged and subject to the requirements (see Large Program Definitions and Requirements).

 Following the approval of a Large Program, admission to a Large Program collaboration will be opened to scientists from all participating regions prior to the start of observing (Open Enrollment).
 Membership following that period will be at the discretion of the individual program management team.
 The JCMT will provide assistance in maintaining survey sign-up and membership distribution lists and webpages as required.